hdmf-dev/hdmf-common-schema/docs/source/format_release_notes.rst

 - Fix missing dtype for ``VectorIndex``.
 - Add new ``VocabData`` data type.
 - Move ``Data``, ``Index``, and ``Container`` to base.yaml.
 This change does not functionally change the schema.
+- Add ``hdmf-schema-language`` comment at the top of each yaml file.

 1.1.3 (January 21, 2020)
 ------------------------